-She cast a glance at her sister, but there was no time to chop logic.
-First things first: Judith had to get rid of this thing before Benedict arrived home.
-If this was what greeted him upon his arrival home, he’d likely suffered enough indignities the last few months.
-She could spare him this one.
+Judith cast a glance at her sister, but there was no time to chop logic.
+First things first: She had to get rid of this thing before Benedict arrived home.
+If this was what greeted him upon his arrival, he’d likely suffered enough indignities the last few months.
+She would spare him this last one.
 She knelt in front of the makeshift corpse, gathered its limbs, and lifted.

-The thing’s behind teetered, sliding down her gown, spitting straw down the steps to the house.
+The thing’s behind slipped, sliding down her gown, spitting straw across the steps to the house.

 Judith gritted her teeth, shifted her weight, and regathered the straw man in her arms.
 It was unwieldy and she couldn’t see her footing, but she held on as best as she could.
 One step down.
 A second.
-She found the third with her toe, but as she moved forward, her shoe slipped on loose hay.`She grabbed for the rail, and as she did, one of the arms worked loose, smacking her with a cuff that spattered straw in her face.
+She found the third with her toe, but as she moved forward, her shoe slipped on loose hay.
+She grabbed for the rail.
+As she did, one of the arms worked loose, smacking her with a cuff that spattered straw in her face.

 She dropped the body and swiped at her stinging eyes.
 Either she’d have to take it in pieces—and there was no time for that—or…

 The man who had passed by Mother Lamprey a few minutes back hadn’t taken any soup from her.
 Instead, he’d continued down the street, headed toward Judith.
-He frowned at the house two doors down from her and took a piece of paper from his pocket, peering suspiciously at it.
+He frowned at the house two doors down from her and took a piece of paper from his pocket, peering at it suspiciously.

 Judith made a snap decision.
 She straightened her spine and marched toward him.